adjust/dev-docs/docs/flutter/index.md

 You need to set up session tracking so that the SDK can pass session information to the Adjust server.

 :::{note}
-Session tracking for iOS devices is supported, by default.
+Session tracking for iOS devices is supported by default.
 :::

 To set up session tracking for Android devices, call the `Adjust.onResume()` method when the app is running in the foreground and make a call to the `Adjust.onPause()` method when the app isn't running in the foreground.
 You can do this globally or per widget.